harryscodingvault/map_marker/README.md

 ## Description

 Developed in Selenium, and Scrapy.
-Scrape data points from public LinkedIn profiles and send a connection request.
+Scrapes data points from public LinkedIn profiles and sends a connection request.

 ## Getting Started